maikeleckelboom/material-color-schemes/README.md

-# Material Theme Tools
+# Material Color Schemes

-**Material Theme Tools** is a set of tools built to simplify and enhance working with color—especially when creating themes and schemes inspired by Material Design.
+**Material Color Schemes** is a set of tools built to simplify and enhance working with color—especially when creating themes and schemes inspired by Material Design.
 Designed to work alongside [ `@material/material-color-utilities`](https://www.npmjs.com/package/@material/material-color-utilities), it offers an extra layer of flexibility and ease.